MapManagement/Countdown/README.md

 - [x] fixing bug of resetting time when choosing a new date time
 - [x] fixing bug of not counting down when secconds are equal 0
 - [ ] adding notification
-- [x] customizable layout?
+- [x] customizable layout
     - [ ] more cutomizations
     - [ ] including custom background pictures
-    - [ ] customized layout should be used for all modes
+    - [x] customized layout should be used for all modes
 - [ ] adding stop watch mode
     - [ ] saving time properly if stop watch is stopped
 - [x] adding toolbar for mode transition